beyondstorage/go-storage/docs/rfcs/700-config-features-and-defaultpairs-via-connection-string.md

 Pair keys listed in `defaultable` will be treated as allowing users to set default values.
 When parsing toml files, we should:

 - Check whether the key in `defaultable` belongs to the pair list of operations in the namespace.
-- Generate default pairs according to `defaultable` and `features` fields.
+- Generate default pairs according to `defaultable` and `features` fields for pair registry and parsing.

 **Parse features in `parsePair*New`**